top of page

 ABOUT SLCC Founder

 Thank you for choosing SLCC.
-We offer a safe calming environment designed and dedicated to neurodiversity a unique blend of psychotherapy/counselling, coaching and psychoeducation, a holistic approach to well-being.
+We offer a safe calming environment designed and dedicated to neurodiversity a unique blend of psychotherapy/counselling, coaching and psychoeducation, encouraging a holistic approach to well-being.

 This powerful combination can unlock your limitations and empower you to re-write your story.